Cesàro summation: Second example

 This sequence diverges to infinity as well, so G is not Cesàro summable.
-In fact, for any sequence which diverges to (positive or negative) infinity, the Cesàro method also leads to a sequence that diverges likewise, and hence such a series is not Cesàro summable.
+In fact, for the series of any sequence which diverges to (positive or negative) infinity, the Cesàro method also leads to the series of a sequence that diverges likewise, and hence such a series is not Cesàro summable.

 summation

 In 1890, Ernesto Cesàro stated a broader family of summation methods which have since been called (C, α) for non-negative integers α.
 The (C, 0) method is just ordinary summation, and (C, 1) is Cesàro summation as described above.